 The quokkas of Rottnest Island

-The quokka is possibly the most well known animal on Rottnest Island.
+The quokka is possibly the most well-known animal on Rottnest Island.
 It was first observed by a European in 1658 when the Dutchman, Volkersen, wrote that it resembled an Asian civet cat, but with brown hair.
 In 1696 de Vlamingh described the quokka as "a kind of rat as big as a common cat".
 He named the Island 'Rotte nest' (meaning 'rat's nest') and the name of the Island was eventually adapted to 'Rottnest'.

+The name "quokka" comes from the name given to the animal by the Aboriginal people living in the Augusta and King George Sound area of the south-west of Western Australia.
 A marsupial the size of a hare or domestic cat, the quokka is the sole representative of the genus Setonix.
 As with other marsupials, such as the kangaroo, wallaby, wallaroo, bettong and potoroo, the females suckle their young in a pouch.
 They give birth in late summer, after a gestation period of twenty-seven days, and the young quokka remains in the pouch until August or September, and is then suckled for a further two months.
 The quokka reaches maturity at about one-and-a-half to two years of age, and lives to be ten years old.